 It monitors and tracks the schedule to help managers catch issues and respond to them quickly to avoid any slowdown or delay or delivery.
 It can address customer demand and reduce lead time getting products into retail shops or eCommerce.
 Production scheduling software can help with workflows, timesheets and much more.

-How ProjectManager Helps With Production Scheduling
+ProjectManager Has Powerful Production Scheduling Tools

 ProjectManager is award-winning scheduling software that helps managers plan, manage and track their jobs in real time.
-Live dashboards and customizable reporting tools allow managers to have transparency into the production line, whether getting a high-level view of costs, time and more or digging deeper into status reports, variance and other reports that can also be shared with stakeholders to keep them updated.
+Live dashboards and customizable reporting tools allow managers to have transparency into the production line, whether getting a high-level view of costs, time and more or digging deeper into status reports, variance and other reports that can be shared with stakeholders to keep them updated.

 Create Production Workflows With Kanban Boards

 Creating custom workflows allows production to move from one activity to the next.
 You can even automate workflows by adding triggers that will change the status, assignee and more.
 To ensure that only quality moves forward on the production line, set task approvals and designate someone with authority to review and approve.
-Our software has multiple project views so the production scheduling of the Gantt chart is the same when you toggle over the kanban board, which then makes it easy to visualize the workflow.
+Our software has multiple project views so the production scheduling of the Gantt chart is the same when you toggle over the kanban board, which makes it easy to visualize the workflow.

 Track Resource Utilization With Timesheets and Workload Charts

 Keeping track of your resources is essential to staying on a production schedule.
 Our software has resource management tools that can keep your production line working more efficiently.
 There are tools, such as secure timesheets, which do more than streamline payroll.
 They also show you a real-time picture of how complete each team member’s job is.
 You can set the availability of team members’ PTO, vacations and global holidays, which makes it easier to assign them work.
 Then our color-coded workload chart makes it easy to see who is overallocated.
-You can balance their workload right from that chart to keep production on track.
+You can balance their workload from that chart to keep production on track.

 As mentioned above, production scheduling must be flexible and adjust to changes.
-Our risk management features make it easier to identify risk and track issues in real time to make sure that there’s as little disruption as possible.
+Our risk management features make it easier to identify risk and track issues in real time to ensure that there’s as little disruption as possible.
 Our collaborative platform makes it easy for everyone to share files, comment and more whether they’re on the production line or in the office.
 Manufacturers can benefit from all the features of our software.

 Related Content